On zero divisors and prime elements of po-semirings

 $(3)\Lra (1):$ Now assume that $R$ is a local ring with $J(R)=R\al$, where $\al^3=0,\al^2\not=0$.
 Clearly, $R\al\not=R\al^2$ and $R\al\cdot R\al^2=0$. $R=U(R)\cup R\al$ and hence $R\al=U(R)\al\cup U(R)\al^2\cup\{0\}$.
 Thus for any $\beta\in J(R)$, $R\beta=R\al$ if $\beta\in U(R)\al$, while $R\beta=R\al^2$ if $0\not=\beta\in U(R)\al^2$.
 It shows that $R\al$ and $R\al^2$ are all the possible nontrivial ideals of $R$. \quad

-The complete isomorphic classification of finite local rings with at most three nontrivial ideals will be discussed in a separate paper, see \cite{WL2}.
+\vs{3mm}The complete isomorphic classification of finite local rings with at most three nontrivial ideals will be discussed in a separate paper, see section four of \cite{ WL2}.

-\vs{3mm} Note that a po-semiring $A$ with $|Z(A)|=1$ always satisfies condition $(C_3)$.
-By Theorem 4.2, {\it the structure of a po-semiring $A$ is completely determined by structures of integral po-semirings if $A$ satisfies one of the following conditions:}
+\vs{3mm} Note that a bounded semiring $A$ with $|Z(A)|=1$ always satisfies condition $(C_3)$.
+By Theorems 3.2 and 3.3, {\it the structure of a bounded semiring $A$ is completely determined by structures of integral bounded semirings if $A$ satisfies one of the following conditions:}

 (1) $|Z(A)|=1$.

 (2) $|Z(A)|=2$ and $Z(A)^2\not=0$.